iamrommel/stripe-sample/README.md

 #### Here is a demo on sample implementation of stripe with expressjs

-- In order for it to work, you mongodb and stripe accounts (STRIPE_PUBLISHABLEKEY, STRIPE_SECRETKEY, STRIPE_ENDPOINTSECRET, PORT=5002, MONGO_URL) values for the environment variable
+- In order for it to work, you need mongodb and stripe accounts (STRIPE_PUBLISHABLEKEY, STRIPE_SECRETKEY, STRIPE_ENDPOINTSECRET, PORT=5002, MONGO_URL) values for the environment variable
 - for local development you need also the stripe-cli in order for the webhooks to work, please refer to stripe documentation on how it work.